yihui/yihui.org/content/pkg-printr.md

      should provide a 'coef' method or use the default one.
 (Note that the method is for 'coef' and not 'coefficients'.)

-     Class '"aov"' has a 'coef' method that does not report aliased coefficients (see 'alias').
+     The '"aov"' method does not report aliased coefficients (see 'alias') by default where 'complete = FALSE'.

+     The 'complete' argument also exists for compatibility with 'vcov' methods, and 'coef' and 'aov' methods for other classes should typically also keep the 'complete = *' behavior in sync.
+By that, with 'p <- length(coef(obj, complete = TF))', 'dim(vcov(obj, complete = TF)) == c(p,p)' will be fulfilled for both 'complete' settings and the default.

 Value: